ashfaque-work/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+    title: 'I’M A FULL STACK DEVELOPER, TEAM LEAD, AND TECHNICAL PROJECT MANAGER.'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      I'm currently working as a full stack developer, managing a team, mentoring developers,    and overseeing projects from a technical standpoint.
+I have a passion for building scalable    applications and fostering innovation in my team.
+Feel free to explore more details
+      about my journey and the projects I've worked on.
     styles:
       self:
         height: auto